redawg/eda-demo/README.md

 In the EDA Controller you can store the variable needed for the Dynatrace plugin when you create the Rulebook Activation a shown below:
 ![Alt text](<Screenshot from 2023-10-04 19-34-20.png>)

 ### Okay, now that's out of the way...Let's start.
-At this point you should have a RHEL vm up running NGINX (see prerequisites section)
+At this point you should have a RHEL vm up running Nginx  (see prerequisites section)

 1. Log into Dynatrace.
-We need to Download the Dynatrace OneAgent to install on our managed RHEL VM running NGINX.
+We need to Download the Dynatrace OneAgent to install on our managed RHEL VM running Nginx .

 > - under Deploy Dynatrace click start installation
  ![Alt text](<Screenshot from 2023-10-04 22-23-23.png>)